Kim Abeles: To Sit As Ladder (In Honor of Rosa Parks)

 In some of her works pertaining to human rights, Abeles has taken a subjective approach that includes a presentation of individuals' portraits through text, maps, drawings, and objects.
 An example is her 1991 sculpture To Sit As Ladder (In Honor of Rosa Parks) which displayed a chair with text to represent the life of Rosa Parks.

 HIV/AIDS Tarot

-Abeles' HIV/AIDS Tarot cards incorporate both image and text, and discuss issues pertaining to the socioeconomic and medical aspects of AIDS.
+Abeles' HIV/AIDS Tarot cards incorporate both image and text and discuss issues pertaining to the socioeconomic and medical aspects of AIDS.
 Only seven cards were issued, not a complete Tarot deck.
-They were printed in both English and Spanish, and used as part of a public health information program in Los Angeles in 1992.
+They were printed in both English and Spanish and used as part of a public health information program in Los Angeles in 1992.

+The Golden Mile

+The Golden Mile is a 120 foot long photographic visual art piece located in the UK.
+The piece consists of photographs capturing both the East and West (stretching from the years 2003 - 2006) laid out and displayed at opposing ends.
+This installation was funded by Arts Council England, West Midlands, and The Public.

 Walk a Mile in My Shoes

 The initial inspiration for Walk a Mile in My Shoes was the political work of Martin Luther King Jr. and the civil rights movement.
 Searching for images of King's actual shoes, Abeles was deeply affected when she viewed civil rights activist Xernona Clayton's "profound collection of shoes belonging to members of the peace marches."
 The installations she created at the intersections of Jefferson Blvd. and Rodeo Rd. and Martin Luther King Jr. Blvd. included bronze casts of King's work boots as well as photographs of national and local activists' shoes.